rjinaga/IocServiceStack/README.md

 ```

 ### Decorators
-you can build and configure service decorators globally or contract (interface) level.
+You can build and configure service decorators globally or contract (interface) level.
 Decorators will be executed when instance is being created.
 You can modify the object or inject concrete objects at runtime using decorators.

 ### Register Decorators with the Global IoC Container
 You can also register decorators with the isolated containers.